pg-4919/unity-misc/MountainSpawner/README.md

 ## Installation ##
 Sounds fancy, but just copy the code into MountainSpawner.cs and attach it to a Unity Empty.
 The inspector will have a Mountain Prefab option, and a Player Obj option.
 These are fairly self explanatory.
+Just attach their respective GameObjects in the Inspector.
+All of the Inspector settings have been initialized to a value that can work.
+This doesn't mean that it works well.
+It just means that it spawns mountains.
+You'll have to adjust them yourselves.

 ## Inspector Settings ##
 Setting|Description